 Food preference of Blue Texas Cichlids

-Also, you can occasionally provide plant matters to your Blue Texas Cichlid fish.
-Some Blue Texas Cichlid eats duckweed, algae, java fern, and Anacharis.
+Also, you can occasionally provide plant matters to your Blue Texasfish.
+Some fish eats duckweed, algae, java fern, and Anacharis.
 Moreover, cichlid pellets, cichlid flakes, gel cichlids foods, spirulina, and seafood wafers, and freeze-dried cichlids also provide better nutrients to your Blue Texas Cichlids.

-Further, you can collect vegetables and fruits from your kitchen to Blue Texas Cichlid’s diet.
+Further, you can collect vegetables and fruits from your kitchen to their diet.
 Here you can add Broccoli, Spinach, Cucumber, Peas, and crab.
 The important thing to remember is, you should chop the fruits and vegetables before you put them into the tank.
 Also, you should give these vegetables and fruits by matching their diets.

 How often do you feed your fish?

 If you want to keep your Blue Texas Cichlids with other fish types in the same home, you have to go for at least a 125 gallons tank.
-But when you put other types of fish with Blue Texas Cichlids in the small tank, it is a way to see their aggressive behaviour properly and highly.
+But when you put other types of fish with Blue Texas Cichlids in the small tank, it is a way to see their aggressive behaviour properly.

-Generally, Blue Texas Cichlids like to live in pH levels in between 6.5-8.
+Generally, they like to live in pH levels in between 6.5-8.
 They have the ability to survive in the water, basic, neutral, or just slightly acidic.

 Preferable temperature level for Blue Texas Cichlids

-Blue Texas Cichlids’ survival temperature range is 71.50 F – 770 F. Most of the time, you have to set up a heater in your Blue Texas Cichlids aquarium to control water temperature.
+Their survival temperature range is 71.50 F – 770 F. Most of the time, you have to set up a heater in your aquarium to control water temperature.

 If you need a happy and healthy Blue Texas Cichlids, you should have to maintain your hardness of the water in the tank 8-15 dGH.
 Rapid change of the hardness level can badly affect your Blue Texas Cichlid.